nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_referral.md

 | Reason for Referral          | DCH-ReferralRequest-1.reasonCode                                    | Mandatory                   |          |
 | Comment                      | DCH-ReferralRequest-1.note                                          | Optional                    |          |

 **\*** Note that there is a mandatory FHIR valueSet for ReferralRequest.priority.
-The NHS Data Dictionary Priority Type valueSet has been mapped on to the mandated FHIR valueSet in the following way
+The NHS Data Dictionary Priority Type valueSet has been mapped on to the mandated FHIR valueSet in the following way:

 | FHIR request-priority          | NHS Data Dictionary Priority Type           |
 |--------------------------------|---------------------------------------------|